Stokes v Muschinske – Opinion

 Patricia’s loss of consortium claim.
 Muschinske argued for

-damages for Stokes totaling less than $500,000,
+damages for Stokes totaling less than $500,000,3 with an

 additional $25,000 for Patricia.